Archaeological Synchronism.

 Usage

 The following comments are intended as a general introduction.
-See vignettes for more information on the package functionality.
+See vignettes for more information on package functionality.

 The basic objects of interest in eratosthenes